nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Format**: `add_job si/SENDER_ID ri/RECEIPIENT_ID [date/DELIVERY_DATE] [slot/DELIVERY_SLOT] [earn/EARNING]`

 **Alternative**: Click on `Delivery Job System` in menu bar > `Create Job`.
 Fill in relevant details and click `Create Job` button.
 (Click `Cancel` button to stop adding)

+*Extra constraints with this alternative way of adding jobs:*
+* Only allows adding jobs with either **valid slots** or **no slot** (i.e. slots within range 1 - 5)
+* Only delivery date and slot are optional for alternative way of adding job.
+* Earning must not be left empty.
+User should identify earning as $0 instead, if necessary.
 ![Create Job](images/Addjob.png)

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**